4 new cases reported Sunday - Portsmouth Daily Times

-SCIOTO — The Ohio Department of Health (ODH) reported 4 new cases on Sunday for Scioto County bringing the total to 20,398 since the start of the outbreak.
+SCIOTO — The Ohio Department of Health (ODH) reported four new cases on Sunday for Scioto County bringing the total to 20,477 since the start of the outbreak.

 The level of community transmission for Scioto County continues to be high.